Public holidays in China

-There are currently seven official public holidays in mainland China.
-Each year's holidays are announced about three weeks before the start of the year by the General Office of the State Council.
-A notable feature of mainland Chinese holidays is that weekends are usually swapped with the weekdays next to the actual holiday to create a longer holiday period.
+There are currently seven official public holidays in the People's Republic of China.
+Each year's holidays are announced about one month before the start of the year by the General Office of the State Council.
+A notable feature of such holidays is that weekends are usually swapped with the weekdays next to the actual holiday to create a longer holiday period.
+Generally, by adjusting the adjacent weekends, a "golden week" or a three to five-day "short holiday" is formed.

-History

-Festivals in China have been around since the Qin dynasty around 221–206 BC.
+Festivals in mainland China have been around since the Qin dynasty around 221–206 BC.
 During the more prosperous Tang dynasty from AD 618–907, festivals involved less sacrifice and mystery to more entertainment.
 Culminating to the modern era Between the 1920s until around the 1970s, the Chinese began observing two sets of holidays, which were the traditional and what became "official", celebrating the accomplishments of the communist regime.
 There was then a major reform in 2008, abolishing the Labour Day Golden Week and adding three traditional Chinese holidays (Qingming Festival, Duanwu Festival, and Mid-Autumn Festival).
 From at least 2000 until this reform, the Spring Festival public holiday began on New Year's Day itself.
 From 2008 to 2013 it was shifted back by one day to begin on Chinese New Year's Eve.
 In 2014, New Year's Eve became a working day again, which provoked hostile discussion by netizens and academics.
 However, since 2015, Chinese New Year's Eve is usually swapped with nearby weekends so that people need not work on Chinese New Year's Eve.